-IBHS research has shown that ballasted PV systems may be subjected to sliding or localized lifting at wind speeds well below design levels.
-When a PV array is first installed, a baseline inspection should be conducted and the location of key elements should be clearly identified.
-Be sure to discuss liability, maintenance, and repair responsibilities with your PV installer and insurance company.
+IBHS research has shown that ballasted solar panel array systems may slide or lift at wind speeds below design levels.
+The movement of rooftop commercial solar installations have the potential to cause roof damage and generate flying debris during wind storms, such as hurricanes, severe thunderstorms, and straight-line windstorms.
+When a solar panel array is first installed, a baseline inspection should be conducted and the location of key elements should be clearly identified.
+Be sure to discuss liability, maintenance, and repair responsibilities with your solar panel installer and insurance company.

-Following a strong wind event—with wind speeds of about 70 mph or higher—steps should be taken to identify and address any change or damage that may have occurred.
+Following a strong wind event—with wind speeds in excess of 70 mph—steps should be taken to identify and address any change or damage that may have occurred.

-After installation, create a baseline of the PV system and roof cover:
+After installation, create a baseline of the solar panel array system and roof cover:

-- Document locations of PV array, panels and ballast.
+- Document locations of solar panel array, panels and ballast.

-- Record distance between PV system and other roof-mounted equipment.
+- Record distance between solar panel array system and other roof-mounted equipment.

-- Inspect and photograph PV system and roof cover.
+- Inspect and photograph solar panel array and roof cover.

 Post-Event Inspection and Repairs